What is an Intro 0% APR credit card?

 There are circumstances when a balance transfer credit card may not be worthwhile for you.
 For example, if you don’t think you can pay off the balance by the end of the intro period, you could end up paying more in interest and fees than if you had left the balance where it was.

 - To buy a big-ticket item or several one-time purchases.
-Whether you’re planning a vacation, buying a major appliance, or facing several one-time purchases following a recent move, a credit card with an intro 0 percent APR may be able to save you money on interest versus a regular credit card.
+Whether you’re planning a vacation, buying a major appliance, or facing several one-time purchases following a recent move, a credit card with an intro 0% APR may be able to save you money on interest versus a regular credit card.

 - To pay down other loans.
-You can use introductory 0 percent APR balance transfer offers to reduce the interest you owe on other loans besides credit cards, including car loans, and even home equity lines of credit.
+You can use introductory 0% APR balance transfer offers to reduce the interest you owe on other loans besides credit cards, including car loans, and even home equity lines of credit.
 However, if you’re not sure that you can completely pay off your balance during the introductory period, you might face a high APR at the end of the intro period.
-Credit card interest rates are normally higher than rates for many loans, so be careful that you’re not trading a low interest rate on a loan balance for a higher credit card APR.
+Credit card interest rates are normally higher than rates for other loans, so be careful that you’re not trading a low interest rate on a loan balance for a higher credit card APR.

 Don’t spend more than you can afford